Get alerts of updates about «Hand hygiene and cough etiquette»

 It is important that the products used are both effective, safe and skin friendly.

-The Norwegian Institute of Public Health primarily recommends alcohol-based hand disinfection, based on ethanol or Isopropanol.
+The Norwegian Institute of Public Health, like WHO and ECDC, primarily recommends alcohol-based hand disinfection, based on ethanol or isopropanol.
 Ethanol is less irritating to skin, eyes and mucous membranes and may therefore be preferred as a main ingredient.
 The alcohol concentration should be between 70-90 per cent v/v.

 Hand disinfectants must comply with the requirements of the biocide regulations managed by the Norwegian Environment Agency.